betaglot/plantabeta/docs/guide/How/Klimbeta.md

 [DifficultyScore](/encyclopedia/Score/Difficulty/Overview)

-- Understand what makes Beta difficult so that Planter can choose the easiest Beta.
+- Understand what makes Beta difficult so that Plantor can choose the easiest Beta.

 [ExecutionScore](/encyclopedia/Score)